TRON-US/eCommerce-hello-world/README.md

       });
     })
     .catch(err => {
+      console.log(err);
       Swal.fire({
         title: "Unable to purchase item.",
         type: "error"
       });
     });
 }
 ```

-10. Lines 162 - 174
+10. Lines 166 - 179
     - Our component's render function which shows what to display in the browser.
-    - Line 163: Extrapolate variables form component state.
+    - Line 167: Extrapolate variables form component state.
-    - Line 168: Button to check the total items in our contract.
+    - Line 172: Button to check the total items in our contract.
-    - Line 169: Button to add items.
+    - Line 173: Button to add items.
-    - Line 171: Where all our items will be displayed.
+    - Line 175: Where all our items will be displayed.

 ### Interacting with dApp and Smart-Contract from the Browser